MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-troubleshoot.md

 This error occurs because the only value that is not being injected into the sample application is your user password.
 Open the Web.config file in the solution and fill the pbiPassword field with your user's password.

-Error - AADSTS50079: The user is required to use multi-factor authentication.
+If you get the error - AADSTS50079: The user is required to use multi-factor authentication.

     Need to use an AAD account that does not have MFA enabled.

 #### Using the Embed for your organization sample application